bezurn004/Obsi-Forge-Apedia/Community Content/StarSmith/Oracles/Space Encounter/STRSM_OCL_Space-Sightings.md

 ^table-OclSpaceSightingOutlands

 ## Oracle: Space Sightings - Expanse
-This oracle can be used to replace the one provided on [[OCL_Space-Sightings#Oracle Space Sighting Expanse|Space Sighting Expanse Oracle]]
+This oracle can be used to replace the one provided on [[SF_CH5_Space-Sightings#Oracle Space Sighting Expanse|Space Sighting Expanse Oracle]]

 > [!mechanics]- | Roll > %%GetDice%% | Guidance
 > Use the Space Sightings oracle to introduce a location or encounter on a spaceborne expedition.
-For example, roll on this table when you [[MV_Ask the Oracle|Ask the Oracle (move)]] to envision the primary feature of a waypoint as you [[MV_Undertake an Expedition|Undertake an Expedition (move)]]. ^guidance-OclSpaceSightingExpanse
+For example, roll on this table when you [[SF_CH3_Ask the Oracle|Ask the Oracle (move)]] to envision the primary feature of a waypoint as you [[SF_CH3_Undertake an Expedition|Undertake an Expedition (move)]]. ^guidance-OclSpaceSightingExpanse

 | 1d100 | 1-2 | 3-4 | 5-6 |
 | :---: | :--- | :--- | :--- |